library(mini007)

 length_router$set_entry(station_name = "router")# Short input — routed to the expander

-length_router$run("Fennec Algeria football team")The Fennec Algeria football team, often referred to simply as "Les Fennecs," is
+length_router$run("Fennec Algeria football team")The Fennec Algeria football team, also known as the Desert Foxes, is the

 # Long input — routed to the summariser